flutter/flutter/specs/style.md

-When an Element or Text node is to be removed from its parent, and it has a renderNode, and that renderNode has an ownerLayoutManager with autoreap=false, then before actually removing the node, the node's renderNode should be marked isGhost=true, and the relevant ElementStyleDeclarationList should be flattened and the values stored on the RenderNode's overrideStyles for use later.
-(Or we can just clone the StyleDeclarations directly without flattening.
-That would probably be faster.)
+When an Element or Text node is to be removed from its parent, and it has a renderNode, and that renderNode has an ownerLayoutManager with autoreap=false, then before actually removing the node, the node's renderNode should be marked isGhost=true, and all the StyleDeclarations in the relevant ElementStyleDeclarationList should be added to the RenderNode's overrideStyles for use later (creating a RenderNodeStyleDeclarationList if necessary).

 When an Element is to be removed from its parent, regardless of the above, the node's renderNode attribute should be nulled out.